moonmaster36/floss/README.md

 ## Instructions
 1. Run the program by specifying the input path and output path. (use -s to adjust refresh rate)
 3. Request data by writing a file path to chosen input file.
-4. Retrieve retrieve data by reading from chosen output file.
+4. Retrieve data by reading from chosen output file.

 ## Usage